-Alumni and Parents Weekend 2022 NYU Steinhardt Luncheon, left to right: Sergio Pardo López, Caity Moseman Wadler, Shoba Gayathri Nahappan, Dr. Tarika Barrett, Danielle Butin, Chris Mosier, Xavier "X" Jernigan, Jack H. Knott, Michelle Van-Ess Grant, Parker Lynch, Gunjan Banerji.
+Alumni and Families Weekend 2022 NYU Steinhardt Luncheon, left to right: Sergio Pardo López, Caity Moseman Wadler, Shoba Gayathri Nahappan, Dr. Tarika Barrett, Danielle Butin, Chris Mosier, Xavier "X" Jernigan, Jack H. Knott, Michelle Van-Ess Grant, Parker Lynch, Gunjan Banerji.
 Board members not able to attend: Mickela Mallozzi and Talia Bender Small. ©Slezak: NYU Photo Bureau.

 Dear NYU Steinhardt Alumni, Friends, Faculty, Staff, Parents and Students,

-The Advisory Board will serve as a sounding board and incubator of ideas on a variety of topics, including but not limited to: nurturing entrepreneurship and innovation among our alumni; informing our academic content; advising on matters pertaining to student life and recruitment; and promoting philanthropic support.
+The Advisory Board serves as a sounding board and incubator of ideas on a variety of topics, including but not limited to: nurturing entrepreneurship and innovation among our alumni; informing our academic content; advising on matters pertaining to student life and recruitment; and promoting philanthropic support.
 Our goal is to link these areas of focus to work currently underway at NYU Steinhardt and to create new opportunities in underserved areas, as well.

 I look forward to sharing news of our work with you in the coming months and years.
 Please check back for periodic updates.